omalizumab (Subcutaneous route)

 You may not see immediate improvement in your asthma after omalizumab treatment begins.
 It takes time for the medicine to work.
 It is important to continue your omalizumab injections until your doctor tells you otherwise.

 omalizumab may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, cough, chest tightness, shortness of breath, trouble breathing, wheezing, lightheadedness, dizziness, fainting, rapid or weak heartbeat, anxiety, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarseness, or trouble swallowing after receiving omalizumab.
+Tell your doctor right away if you or your child have a rash, cough, chest tightness, shortness of breath, trouble breathing, wheezing, lightheadedness, dizziness, fainting, rapid or weak heartbeat, anxiety, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarseness, or trouble swallowing after receiving omalizumab.

 A rare but serious condition called eosinophilia (increased white blood cells in the body) may occur while you are receiving this medication.
 A condition called vasculitis (inflammation of the blood vessels) may also be present.
 Eosinophilia can be serious and requires immediate medical attention.
-Tell your doctor right away if you have worsening lung symptoms, rash or bruising of the skin, fever, chest pain, or burning, tingling, or numbness in the hands and feet after receiving omalizumab.
+Tell your doctor right away if you or your child have worsening lung symptoms, rash or bruising of the skin, fever, chest pain, or burning, tingling, or numbness in the hands and feet after receiving omalizumab.

 omalizumab Side Effects